MMesbahU/Weggis/Files/angsd.md

 NGSADMIX=/data/data/Software/NGSadmix/NGSadmix
 FASTME=/data/data/Software/fastme-2.1.4/src/fastme
 ```
-However, these paths have been sym-linked to your /usr/bin so they can be called by simply typing their name, e.g. `angsd`.
+However, if these paths have been sym-linked to your /usr/bin, they can be called by simply typing their name, e.g. `angsd`.

 If you downloaded the data using the provided script, this is what you should specify.
 ```